 Each school recognises that whilst there is not necessarily an intention to harm a girl through FGM, the practice has serious short and long- term medical and psychological implications.
-We are committed to work with families, partner agencies to promote understanding and safeguard pupils who may be at risk ofthis practice.
+We are committed to work with families, partner agencies to promote understanding and safeguard pupils who may be at risk of this practice.

 We aim to work sensitively with community groups where this may be a cultural belief and practice, however we will act to safeguard and promote our pupils welfare where required and will fulfil our duties under the Female Genital Mutilation Act 2003 (as inserted by section 74 of the Serious Crime Act 2015).
-This places a statutory duty upon teachers to personally report to the police cases where they discover that an act of FGM appears to have been carried outon a girl under 18.
+This places a statutory duty upon teachers to personally report to the police cases where they discover that an act of FGM appears to have been carried out on a girl under 18.
+This can be done with support from the Designated Safeguarding Lead.